Food4ALL

 Culinary Inclusivity Guide – Navigating Special Diets for Culinary Equality and Diversity

 The Culinary Inclusivity Guide is the main result from Work Package 2 (WP2), which is a cornerstone of the Food4All project.
 Its primary objective is to create a ""Culinary Inclusivity Guide"" that serves as a comprehensive educational resource, helping culinary professionals and VET students navigate the complexities of catering to diverse dietary needs.
 The guide is designed to promote culinary equality and inclusivity by offering practical knowledge and skills tailored to various dietary requirements.
+The guide is structured into five distinct modules, each targeting a specific aspect of dietary inclusivity:

 1. Allergen Awareness and Dietary Safety: Focuses on identifying, managing, and accommodating various allergens to ensure safe dining experiences.
 It addresses cross-contamination risks and regulatory requirements, providing tools for allergen management.